Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ![Screenshot of Linux terminal showing the run of the command "ls courses/instances-management/outputs/"; the results show the names of the directories created by the scripts invoked by the scripts csinstances_create.sh.](../fig/02-instances-management/05-results-of-running-csinstance_create.sh-outputs-dir.png){: width="900px"}

 Each of the Scripts that creates or configures AWS resources **makes/sends requests to AWS**.
-AWS validates and performs each request if it is valid, and **returns back** the result of the request wich states whether the request was successful or not, and if successful, **the resource ID of the created resource or configuration requested** along with other information.
+AWS validates and performs each request if it is valid, and **returns back** the result of the request wich states whether the request was successful or not, and if **successful**, the **resource ID** of the created resource or configuration requested along with other information.

-Each of the Scripts that makes such requests creates a sub-directory within the `outputs` directory to save the results of each request, to a file whose name has, as a sub-string, the name of the relevant instance as specified in the input file *instancesNames.txt* that you use to create the instances.
+Each of the Scripts that makes such requests creates a sub-directory within the `outputs` directory **to save** the results of each request, to a file whose name has, as a sub-string, the name of the relevant instance as specified in the input file *instancesNames.txt* that you use to create the instances.

 The files that were created for the above run of `csinstances_create.sh` are shown in the screenshot below --- use the same `ls` commands in the screenshot to list the files in each sub-directory within your `outputs` directory.
 If you used the instances names we suggested to create the instances, the files created from your run of `csinstances_create.sh` should have the same names as in the screenshot: